-Presentations Students will deliver a blackboard/whiteboard presentation.
+Presentations Ordinarily you would deliver a blackboard/whiteboard presentation.

 The focus of this seminar is on ideas, not details.
 A slideshow makes it too easy to include silly proof details, superfluous benchmark measurements, or some random "people counting" tables.
-This form of copying and pasting material from a paper to a slideshow tool does not demonstrate understanding.
+This form of copying-and-pasting material from a paper to a slideshow tool does not demonstrate understanding.
 Turning it into essential words for a blackboard presentation does.

 Many PhD students want to become professors and that job includes teaching.